YonghengSun1997/DuMeta/README.md

 ![](./picture/DuMeta.PNG)

-## You can follow the steps below to pretrain and finetune your model on your data with DuMeta
+## A. You can follow the steps below to pretrain and finetune your model on your data with DuMeta

 ## 1 Preparation